-Staff Therapist Play Therapist, Family Counselor, Individual Counselor, Certified Clinical Trauma Professional // Licensed Clinical Marriage and Family Therapist, Bethesda, MD
+Staff Therapist, Play Therapist, Family Counselor, Individual Counselor, Certified Family Trauma Professional // Licensed Clinical Marriage and Family Therapist, Bethesda, MD

-- Expertise:: Childhood Trauma, Adolescent/Young Adult Anxiety and Depression, Adult Mental Health
+- Expertise: Childhood Trauma, Childhood Behavioral Difficulties, Adolescent/Young Adult Anxiety and Depression, Adult Mental Health, Coping with Chronic Illness, Medical Trauma (all ages)

 About Anna White